yanran-tang/yanran-tang.github.io/_pages/about.md

               <p></p>
               <p></p>
               <p>
-                We introduce an effective legal case retriver that focus on legal feature alignment with the aid of LM prompting and LLM summarisation.
+                An effective legal case retriver that focus on legal feature alignment with the aid of LM prompting and LLM summarisation is introduced.
               </p>
             </td>
           </tr>